d99kris/nmail/README.md

 encryption will be disabled.

-Note: Refer to [Gmail Prerequisites](#gmail-prerequisites) for enabling IMAP access and obtaining OAuth2 access.
+Note: Refer to [Gmail Prerequisites](#gmail-prerequisites) for enabling IMAP access and obtaining OAuth 2.0 access.

 Outlook (and Hotmail) Setup
 ---------------------------